fjzs/atom-python/README.md

 # ATOM
 ATOM stands for Automated Testing for Optimization Models.
-This is a framework to test optimization models with continuous integration techniques.
+This is a framework to test optimization models formulations with continuous integration techniques.
+- Inventor: Francisco Zenteno (contect me here: https://www.linkedin.com/in/francisco-zenteno-smith/)
 - Patent Pending
 - © 2025 American Airlines.